thjaed/classcharts-api-python/README.md

 An unofficial python wrapper for the ClassCharts API, making it easier for you to make requests.

 There is a usage example included called `classcharts_api_demo.py`.
 It logges you in as a student and tells you your timetable for the current day.

+You can view the API docs here: [API Docs](https://classchartsapi.github.io/api-docs/)
 # How to use
 You must have the classcharts_api.py in an accessable place by your script.
 ## Logging in - Student Client